DETAILED ACTION

 Greyscale

-Regarding Claim 17, Arai et al. fails to explicitly disclose wherein the second terminal of the at least one decoupling capacitor comprises a metal region extending from a first surface of the at least one decoupling capacitor that is in contact with the first substrate to a second surface of the at least one decoupling capacitor that is in contact with the second substrate.
+Regarding Claim 17, Arai et al. fails to explicitly disclose wherein the second terminal of the at least one decoupling capacitor comprises a metal region that at least partially covers and extends from a first surface of the at least one decoupling capacitor that is in contact with the first substrate and at least partially covering to a second surface of the at least one decoupling capacitor that is in contact with the second substrate.

-However, Yang et al. does disclose wherein the second terminal of the at least one decoupling capacitor comprises a metal region extending from a first surface of the at least one decoupling capacitor that is in contact with the first substrate to a second surface of the at least one decoupling capacitor that is in contact with the second substrate (Decoupling capacitor C comprises a first electrode E2 that is only in contact with a first layer 106 serving as a first substrate and a second electrode E1 that comprises a metal pillar formed by PP and RP that extends from a top surface of the electrode such that it covers two sidewalls and a top surface wherein a top surface connects to the first substrate 106 and a bottom surface connects to substrate like 104 with routing line 102 wherein said electrodes serve as terminals of the capacitor; Paragraph 33-40 and figure 2b of Yang et al.).
+However, Yang et al. does disclose wherein the second terminal of the at least one decoupling capacitor comprises a metal region that at least partially covers and extends from a first surface of the at least one decoupling capacitor that is in contact with the first substrate and at least partially covering to a second surface of the at least one decoupling capacitor that is in contact with the second substrate (Decoupling capacitor C comprises a first electrode E2 that is only in contact with a first layer 106 serving as a first substrate and a second electrode E1 that comprises a metal pillar formed by PP and RP that extends from a top surface of the electrode such that it covers two sidewalls and a top surface wherein a top surface connects to the first substrate 106 and a bottom surface connects to substrate like 104 with routing line 102 wherein said electrodes serve as terminals of the capacitor and second terminal E1 portion RP partially covers and extends from a first surface of E2/DL which is a part of the capacitor connecting to the first substrate 106 and portion PP partially covering to a second bottom surface connecting to 104/102; Paragraph 33-40 and figure 2b of Yang et al.).

-Therefore, it would have been obvious before the effective filling date of the claimed invention to a person having ordinary skill in the art modify the antenna as taught by Arai et al. to have the second terminal of the at least one decoupling capacitor comprises a metal region extending from a first surface of the at least one decoupling capacitor that is in contact with the first substrate to a second surface of the at least one decoupling capacitor that is in contact with the second substrate as taught by Yang et al. to connect the decoupling capacitor to different substrates and different electrical components like a power supply (Paragraph 33-40 and figure 2b of Yang et al.) and since the configuration of the capacitor affects its performance.
+Therefore, it would have been obvious before the effective filling date of the claimed invention to a person having ordinary skill in the art modify the antenna as taught by Arai et al. to have the second terminal of the at least one decoupling capacitor comprises a metal region that at least partially covers and extends from a first surface of the at least one decoupling capacitor that is in contact with the first substrate to and at least partially covering a second surface of the at least one decoupling capacitor that is in contact with the second substrate as taught by Yang et al. to connect the decoupling capacitor to different substrates and different electrical components like a power supply (Paragraph 33-40 and figure 2b of Yang et al.) and since the configuration of the capacitor affects its performance.

 Regarding Claim 18, Arai et al. fails to explicitly disclose wherein the metal region of the second terminal extends across two sidewalls and the second surface of the at least one decoupling capacitor.